 - Offer to have the carpets cleaned prior to vacating the property and agree to incorporate those terms into your lease.

-- If your pet is going to be traveling by airplane, be sure to familiarize yourself with the airline’s requirements and prepare several weeks in advance.
+- If your pet is going to be traveling by airplane, use airlines that have protections in place for your pet.
+Be sure to familiarize yourself with the airline’s requirements and prepare several weeks in advance.
 You may need to get a health certificate from your veterinarian and a certain size and type of pet carrier.
-You may also want to check out Pet Airways, a pet-only airline where pets fly “first class” in the main, climate-controlled cabin rather than in cargo.

 - When you arrive at your new home, keep your pets secured in a crate or a closed room until you are finished unloading your moving van.
 Be sure to provide your pet with his/her bed, litter box, food/water bowls and familiar toys as quickly as possible after arriving at your new home.